All eyes on OnePlus 5: Can it beat the top 5 camera phones in India?

 DxO, one of the more trusted names in photography circles, is well known for its benchmarking tool DxOMark, which caters to thousands of photography enthusiasts around the globe.

-The update, shared via a blog post on OnePlus' website, does not reveal much about the arrangement, or what the specifications of the phone's camera will be, but if leaks and reports are to be believed, the new phone will feature an impressive dual camera setup at the back, similar to the ones found inside phones like the iPhone 7 Plus, the LG G6 and the Micromax Dual 5.
+The new phone features an impressive dual camera setup at the back, touted to be better than the ones found in phones like the iPhone 7 Plus, the LG G6 and the Micromax Dual 5.

-Add to it the impressive spec sheet it's expected to come with – Snapdragon 835 SoC paired with Adreno 540 GPU under the hood, up to 128GB of storage with 8GB of RAM, powered by a 3,000mAh battery – the phone promises to be not just worth your dime, but also a definite contender for being named the best cameraphone in the market.
+Add to it the impressive spec sheet it comes with – Snapdragon 835 SoC with the Adreno 540 GPU under the hood, up to 128GB of storage with 8GB of RAM, powered by a 3,300mAh battery – the phone promises to be not just worth your dime, but also a definite contender for being named the best cameraphone in the market.

-But ahead of its rumoured launch as early as next month, we take a look at the phones the OnePlus5 will have to defeat before being proclaimed the best in the business.
+But there still lie a few hurdles in its path.
+We take a look at the phones the OnePlus5 will have to defeat before being proclaimed the best in the business.

 A look at the best cameraphones in the market.
 [Photo: Macrumours]